Boris-Bot69/XIBA_Project/README.md

-XIBA: AI-Powered Customer Onboarding Agent
+# 🤖 XIBA: The AI-Powered Customer Onboarding Agent

-This is XIBA, a FastAPI-powered, ReAct agent that serves as the primary point of contact for customer onboarding.
-The agent guides users from initial interaction to booking appointments with the appropriate specialists.
+XIBA is a **FastAPI-powered, ReAct agent** that serves as the primary point of contact for customer onboarding.
+It's designed to guide users seamlessly from their first interaction all the way to booking an appointment with the perfect specialist.

-Key Achievements:
+---

+## 🚀 Key Achievements & Contributions

-Engineered a multi-tool LangChain ReAct agent to handle a complex conversation flow including customer onboarding, specialist searches, and appointment booking.
+* **Engineered a multi-tool `LangChain` ReAct agent** to handle a complex conversation flow, including customer onboarding, dynamic specialist searches, and real-time appointment booking.

-Integrated local Ollama embeddings to surface relevant case studies and build trust with users.
+* **Integrated local `Ollama` embeddings** to intelligently surface relevant case studies, building immediate trust and credibility with potential customers.

-Implemented a system to capture and store lead data with user consent in a Redis database.
+* **Implemented a robust system** to capture and store consented lead data in a `Redis` database for seamless handoff to consultants.

-Designed and implemented the conversation flow and prompting strategy, feeding the company's offerings and values into the LLM.
+* **Designed the core conversation flow and prompting strategy**, aligning the AI's responses with the company's unique offerings and brand values.

-Tech Stack:

-Backend: Python, FastAPI (REST/WebSocket)

-AI/ML: OpenAI, LangChain, Ollama

-Database: Redis
+---

+## 🛠️ Technology Stack

+* **Backend:** `Python`, `FastAPI` (REST/WebSocket)
+* **AI/ML:** `OpenAI`, `LangChain`, `Ollama`
+* **Database:** `Redis`